-Please note: this programme has a fixed quota (Numerus Fixus) as of September 2022, meaning that the application deadline will move forward to 15 January 2022 for the September 2022 intake, and that a selection procedure will take place.
-An update will follow here on the website as soon as possible.
+Please note: this programme has a fixed quota (numerus fixus), meaning that the application deadline will move forward to 15 January and a selection procedure will take place.

 You will study topics in the field of imaging techniques (like MRI, PET,CT), robot design, prosthetics and orthotics, implants and artificial organs, tissue engineering and biomaterials, as well as aspects of medical ethics.
 During the programme, you will work on real-life problems, such as designing artificial heart valves that last longer, studying the process of joint implant ingrowth by bone, automatic analysis of MRI images to check for abnormalities.

 You will learn to communicate and collaborate with engineers, physicians, biologists and biochemists, all with different backgrounds.
 This is necessary for research and design of new diagnostic and therapeutic devices and techniques that are required in healthcare.
 In addition, you will also learn to focus on preventive devices and techniques to allow older citizens a healthy ageing; stay healthy as long as possible.

 I'm especially drawn to the idea of designing medical devices that can help people take control of their own health

 Studying biomedical engineering at the University of Groningen has been an incredible experience for me.
 Over the past three years, I have had the opportunity to delve into a wide range of disciplines, from biology and physics to computer science and materials engineering.
 What I love most about this programme is how multidisciplinary it is, allowing me to gain a truly holistic understanding of the field and its potential applications.